webDev5464/NodeExpressJs-README/README.md

 - Now open powershell as administer.

-Install nodemon in your system.
+Install nodemon in your system

 - Way install nodemon ?